 The team is subdivided into specific smaller teams to handle each major aspect of the aircraft, including the main aircraft structure, propulsion, power source, user experience, guidance/navigation/control, outreach, and business planning.

-The team has created a sub-scale prototype and is now working on a full scale prototype.
+The team has created a half-scale prototype and is now working on a full scale prototype.

 - Aircraft type: eVTOL